ascend4/ascend4/models/psa/README.md

 the original work.

 The folder contains models, scripts, source notes and regression tests.
-The study is parked at a tested fixed-design cycle comparison, **not a reproduced Part I design optimum**.
+It includes a tested fixed-design cycle comparison and a minimum-bed cyclic scheduling MIP, **not a reproduced Part I design optimum**.

 ## What is PSA, and what does this example do?